What Does Anxiety Stomach Pain Feel Like? 5 Pain Types Explained.

 This study estimates that approximately 44% of people with IBS suffer from psychological problems.
 This is far more common than among people without IBS (only 8%).

-When you get IBS flare-ups at times of anxiety, It is a sign that your IBS is a result of It.
+When you get IBS flare-ups at times of anxiety, It is a sign that your IBS results from It.

 How anxiety-related IBS pain feels like: